Art Fletcher: Career

 Born in Collinsville, Illinois, he batted and threw right-handed, stood 5 ft 10 in tall and weighed 170 lb.

 Fletcher came to the Giants in after only one season of minor league experience, and became the club's regular shortstop two years later.
 He played in four World Series while performing for McGraw (1911, 1912, 1913 and 1917).
 Traded to the Philadelphia Phillies in the midst of the season, he retired after the 1922 campaign with 1,534 hits, 32 home runs, 676 RBI and a .277 batting average.
 Fletcher is the Giants' career leader in being hit by pitches (132) and ranks 29th on the MLB career list (141) for the same statistic.

 In he replaced Kaiser Wilhelm as manager of the seventh-place Phillies and led the club through four losing seasons, bookended by last-place finishes in 1923 and 1926.
 In October 1926, he was replaced by Stuffy McInnis.

 Fletcher then began a 19-year tenure (1927–1945) as a coach for the Yankees, where, beginning with the legendary 1927 team, he would participate on ten American League pennant winners and nine World Series champions.

-On a tragic note, he served as the acting manager of Yankees for the last 11 games of the season when Huggins, 50, was fatally stricken with erysipelas and pyaemia.
-Fletcher won six of those 11 games, to compile a career major league managing record of 237–383 (.382).
+Miller Huggins was sent to St. Vincent's Hospital in Greenwich Village on September 20, 1929 with a case of influenza on recommendation of Dr. Edward King, the Yankees' team doctor.
+With that, Fletcher and Charley O'Leary would take control of the team in his absence.
+Despite a blood transfusion on September 23, Ed Barrow stated that the health of the Yankees' manager was in bad shape due to erysipelas and that a priest had been called.
+Fletcher and O'Leary, coaching the Yankees at a game at Fenway Park in Boston, Massachusetts on September 25, were told by team secretary Mark Roth that Huggins died in Manhattan.
+Fletcher, O'Leary and pitching coach Bob Shawkey felt heartbroken about their passing and kept it quiet when they were notified on the news.
+Players for the Boston Red Sox were made aware as well about what had happened and the game had become quiet.
+After the fifth inning, players from both teams went to home plate with the umpires and watched as the American flag at Fenway was lowered to half-mast in honor of Huggins.
+Fletcher, enthralled with the opportunity Huggins gave him, turned down three opportunities to become a manager for different American League teams to be able to stay with Huggins.
+Fletcher, speaking for the team, who also talked to the press, chose to comment on the upcoming World Series and predicted that the Philadelphia Athletics would win it over the Chicago Cubs.
+Fletcher and O'Leary took a train from Boston after the game for Washington D.C. but were going to attend the funeral of Huggins first.